 Before going to press with my third book....Split: A Memoir of Divorce, there was a divorce.
 And before there was a divorce, there was the Word.
-The Word, for those not privy to this particular Tower of Babel moment in my little house in California?
+The Word, for those not privy to this particular Tower of Babel moment in my little tarbox house?
 The word(s) was, "You Can."
 As in:...."You Can Write About This, Suzanne."

 My ex-husband said these six empowering words as he was leaving me, along with advance suggestions about Child Custody and when I should expect a Petition To Divorce Subpoena to slide into my visage.

-He had known me for ten years as a copywriter and working novelist, for Knopf and Grove/Atlantic.
+He had known me for ten years as a copywriter, columnist, journalist and creative writer, for Knopf and Grove/Atlantic.
 So he'd already considered that I might find this particular divorce a compelling subject.
 Some men might be fearful or even in some confusion over what would happen in future.
 Yet in an exuberant, free spirited moment, he selflessly extended his blessing to a memoir, a novel, or even a Press Release, should that suit my purpose.
-It is all worth repeating, now that Split is an international bestseller, has been named a Best of 2008 Book by Library Journal, had an entire chapter published in The New York Times as well as The London Times, and is available worldwide via Barnes and Noble Booksellers, Amazon.com - and on its Kindle.
+It is all worth repeating, now that Split has been lauded as an international bestseller, has been named a Best of 2008 Book by Library Journal, has had an entire chapter published in The New York Times as well as The London Times, and is available worldwide via Barnes and Noble Booksellers, Amazon.com - and on its Kindle.

 Yes, as he sashayed out the front door of our home, he sang out: "You Can Write About This!"